 How To Leave A Snapchat Voice Message Using The New Features From Snapchat Chat 2.0

-The glory of Snapchat Chat 2.0 seemingly knows no bounds, what with its six (count 'em, six!) killer new features.
+The glory of Snapchat Chat 2.0 seemingly knows no bounds, what with all of its killer new features.
 And since those features include the ability to send audio "notes," you're probably wondering how to leave a Snapchat voice message.
 Since I've been spamming my friends with inane messages all morning — perhaps you should have Snapped back sooner, no? — I'll walk you through the process.

-Slack, sis.
-So before you go creating 30-second masterpieces of voice message mastery, remember that they will be wasted if your friends aren't hip to the update.
+So before you go creating 30-second voice message masterpieces, remember that they will be wasted if your friends aren't hip to the update.
 Basically, Snapchat Chat 2.0 is new #squadgoals.
 Other than that, you're good to go, my friends.
 Snap responsibly!

 This article was originally published on